-The best banana pudding!
-Layers of vanilla wafers, fresh bananas and creamy vanilla pudding come together in the easiest and dreamiest dessert you’ll ever make!
+Layers of vanilla wafers, fresh bananas and creamy vanilla pudding come together in The Best Banana Pudding you’ll ever make!

 Y’all!
 This is the dessert of all desserts!
 It’s easy as easy gets.
 It’s lip smackin’ delicious.
 And everyone, I mean everyone, loves it!